Music Nomad Frine – Excellent Fret Polish

 Review

 As with any Music Nomad product, Music Nomad Frine also delivers what has been promised by the company.
 So you can take my test video as a confirmation of their claims, but I did not doubt that this would not work at all.
 Based on the calculation on the Thomann product page, Music Nomad Frine costs 330EUR per litre, which sounds extremely expensive at first sight.
 However, when you consider how much you should be using per session, I can easily tell you that this will last for years.
 So I believe it’s a good investment for your guitars.
 Here you can also watch my Frine test video, as you can see it’s extremely quick, easy and effective as claimed by Music Nomad!
-You can easily see the massive difference between frets polished with Frine and not yet been polished in the video.
+You can easily see the massive difference between frets polished with Frine and those that have not yet been polished in the video.

-Earn up to 1000USD for free and start trading today with Interactive Brokers!
+Earn up to 1000 USD for free and start trading with Interactive Brokers.

 However, I also want to share some still images from my instrument care session below.
 I deliberately used my camera’s flash to show you how shiny these frets have become after a few seconds of applying Frine.
 Note that I tried Frine on my Schecter, which has stainless steel frets, as well as on my Epiphone SG Custom, which has nickel frets.
 Music Nomad Frine works extremely well and consistently on both fret types.